-ESI have been retained by West Cumbria Mining to provide hydrological and hydrogeological support for a proposed onshore/offshore metallurgical coal mine on the Cumbrian coast near Whitehaven.
+ESI, now part of Stantec, have been retained by West Cumbria Mining to provide hydrological and hydrogeological support for a proposed onshore/offshore metallurgical coal mine on the Cumbrian coast near Whitehaven.

 West Cumbria Mining Ltd are proposing to construct a deep coal mine from a former industrial site on the outskirts of Whitehaven in Cumbria.